Trump Says He Will Continue to Hold Outdoor Rallies

 The agency has not issued a public statement about the claims.

-In a Truth Social post, former President Trump said, “I will continue to do outdoor rallies, and Secret Service has agreed to substantially step up their operation” to secure his events.
+In a Truth Social post, former President Trump wrote: “I will continue to do outdoor rallies, and Secret Service has agreed to substantially step up their operation.
+They are very capable of doing so.
+No one can ever be allowed to stop or impede free speech or gathering!”

 Soon after he got on the stage at the Butler rally and started to speak, a shooter opened fire on him from a rooftop building about 400 feet away, striking his right ear.
-The suspected gunman, identified as Thomas Matthew Crooks of Bethel Park, Pennsylvania, killed one rallygoer and injured two others.
+The suspected gunman, Thomas Matthew Crooks of Bethel Park, Pennsylvania, killed one rallygoer and injured two others.

-The FBI also confirmed in a statement on Friday that a bullet hit the former president, after FBI Director Christopher Wray drew backlash for suggesting to a House panel earlier in the week that it may have been shrapnel that struck his ear.
+The FBI also confirmed in a statement on July 26 that a bullet hit the former president, after FBI Director Christopher Wray drew backlash for suggesting to a House panel earlier in the week that it may have been shrapnel that struck his ear.

-In the aftermath of the shooting, the Secret Service and its then-director, Kimberly Cheatle, came under fire over the agency’s preparation for the Butler rally.
+In the aftermath of the shooting, the Secret Service and its director, Kimberly Cheatle, came under fire over the agency’s preparation for the Butler rally.
 While Ms. Cheatle had initially resisted calls to step down from her post, she ultimately resigned last week after hours of hard questioning from members of the House and a joint statement from top Republicans and Democrats asking her to step down.

 “I take full responsibility for the security lapse,” Ms. Cheatle said in her resignation letter.
 “In light of recent events, it is with a heavy heart that I have made the difficult decision to step down as your director.”